GalvanizeDataScience/github-permission-requests/README.md

 Urgency: [immediately/24hours/1week/etc]
 ```

-Subscribe to the issue to get updates to your requests.
+Subscribe to the issue to get updates of your requests.

 ## Transparency